razinj/context_launcher_legacy/README.md

+# :exclamation: A re-write of this app is happening [here](https://github.com/razinj/context_launcher).

 # Context Launcher

 Context Launcher is an Android list-based launcher made to be simple, practical and straight forward to use.